dusk-network/plonk/README.md

   It also uses the `std` versions of the elliptic curve deps, which utilizes the `parallel` feature from `dusk-bls12-381`.
 By default, this is the feature that comes enabled with the crate.
 - `trace`: Enables the Circuit debugger tooling.
-This is essentially the capability of using the `StandardComposer::check_circuit_satisfied` function.
+This is essentially the capability of using the `TurboComposer::check_circuit_satisfied` function.
 The function will output information about each circuit gate until one of the gates does not satisfy the equation, or there are no more gates.
 If there is an unsatisfied gate equation, the function will panic and return the gate number.
 - `trace-print`: Goes a step further than `trace` and prints each `gate` component data, giving a clear overview of all the